Hawaii Web Forum

 There are 132 islands, but tourism is restricted to six of the eight most southerly islands, seven of which are inhabited.
 They are O'ahu, (The Gathering Place) with the city of Honolulu, the capital of Hawaii; Maui (The Valley Isle), second with the world's largest dormant volcano; Kaua'i (The Garden Isle) with magnificent scenery and vegetation; Hawaii (The Big Island) where Captain Cook is buried and the ancestral home of Hawaiian royalty; Moloka'i (The Friendly Isle); Lana'i (The Secluded Island) and Ni'ihau (The Distant Isle).

 There are 1.2 million people of mixed races living in the Hawaiian archipelago including Hawaiian, Japanese, Korean, Chinese, Caucasian, Filipino and Samoan.
 Hawaii's religions are as diverse as its cultural heritage.
 The official language are Hawaiian and English, but most resorts have multi-lingual staff.
+If you're visiting any of the Hawaii islands, check out this article on what to pack for Hawaii.

 The first inhabitants were Polynesians who arrived between 750 and 1,000 AD with plants and animals.
 Captain James Cook was the first European.
 He landed in 1778 to find a structured society with chiefs ruling each island.